latextemplates/scientific-thesis-template/README.md

 About
 =====

-Inoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at the University of Stuttgart, Computer Science.
+Unoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at the University of Stuttgart, Computer Science.

 More information at https://github.com/latextemplates/USTUTT-computer-science.